 As we’ve demonstrated, when done correctly, onboarding can also motivate a worker to stick around as opposed to bouncing to the next opportunity.
 Placing some processes such as selection of benefits and weekly timesheets online can assist with helping onboarding to go smoothly.
-Employee self service and automation streamlines small and time-consuming tasks so you can focus on overall staff wellbeing and job satisfaction.
+Employee self-service and automation streamline small and time-consuming tasks so you can focus on overall staff wellbeing and job satisfaction.
 To learn more about effective hiring and recruitment practices with long-term benefits, click here.

 Not only will a great employee onboarding process help improve employee retention, but it will also help turn new hires into productive employees, and quickly.
 To learn more about how Excelforce is already helping countless New York-based businesses with employee onboarding and retention, contact us today.